SRTY Dividend: Yield, Schedule, and What to Expect

 +

 Walnut is informational, not investment advice.
-SRTY yields roughly Variable and not a meaningful part of the thesis; distributions, if any, come from interest on cash collateral and change with short-term rates, which is modest.
-Dedicated dividend ETFs target higher yield; broad-market funds prioritize total return over yield.
-Match the choice to whether you want income now or growth.
+SRTY yields roughly Variable and not a meaningful part of the thesis; distributions, if any, come from interest on cash collateral and change with short-term rates, which is the figure to check against your income needs.
+If income is the goal, dedicated dividend and income ETFs target more; SRTY is built for total return.
+See the best dividend ETFs roundup to compare.

 Are SRTY dividends qualified?